staab/nug/README.md

   return $items
 })

-// The ChunkedList helpers help manage re-rendering.
-The entire list will only re-render
+// The ChunkedList helpers help manage re-mounting.
+The entire list will only re-mount
 // when items move from one chunk to another, or when a new chunk is added.
 To see this in
 // action, watch the dev tools when running the demo to see which dom nodes get updated. const chunks = deriveChunks({